thin-edge/thin-edge.io/design/thin-edge-core.md

 tuned for a specific use-case, consuming less memory and offering a reduced attack surface.

-An application developer can easily reassemble cherry-picked thin-edge actors into a highly tuned executable, keeping only the feature actually required on the IIoT gateways, and possibly adding Rust actors that have been implemented specification for his application.
+An application developer can easily reassemble cherry-picked thin-edge actors into a highly tuned executable, keeping only the feature actually required on the IIoT agents, and possibly adding Rust actors that have been implemented specification for his application.

 ```